 To the great surprise of Venerable monks at Thầy’s side, Thầy then prostrated three times in front of the nuns.
 It would never have occurred to these monks to show such a sign of reverence to nuns, but they followed Thầy’s example.
 Although this was standard practice in Plum Village monasteries, prostrating before nuns was an incredibly powerful, humbling and transformational moment for the monastic tradition in Vietnam.

-Thầy, Sister Chan Khong and many other Plum Village monastics have made revolutionary changes for nuns in Plum Village, creating for them equal status, voice and influence to that of monks.
-Below are several major innovations for nuns in the Plum Village community.
+Thầy, Sister Chan Khong and many other Plum Village monastics have made many revolutionary changes and cultural shifts for nuns in Plum Village, creating for them equal status, voice and influence to that of monks.
+Some of these major changes include:

 While in many Buddhist communities nuns cannot be fully ordained, Plum Village nuns are ordained to the same level as their monastic brothers.